gousiosg/homepage/teaching.md

 #### At the Athens University of Economics and Business

 * [Advanced topics in Software Engineering lab notes](/courses/atse/index.html), taught by Diomidis Spinellis

+### Tutorials

+I occasionally give tutorials, mostly to fellow researchers.
+Here are the latest ones:

+* {% cite_details SG18 --text MSR with Git and Unix %}@ICSE 2018, with [Diomidis Spinellis](https://www.spinellis.gr/index.html.var).
+We explained how to use Git and Unix to effectively mine thousands of repos.
+* {% cite_details G18 --text MSR with Spark %}@ICSE 2018.
+I explained how to use Apache Spark from common tasks when mining software repositories.
+* {% cite_details GS17 --text Mining GHTorrent %}@ICSE 2017, with [Diomidis Spinellis](https://www.spinellis.gr/index.html.var).
+We explained how to effectively use
+GHTorrent to mine data from GitHub.